What is the first thing you look at when you check out the specs of a bike?

 Off-road, you’ll have to give it a few more revs than you’re used to.
 But the aluminium wheels cope with potholes adequately.

 The G 310 GS is no natural off-roader.
-But if you’re new to taking the paths less traveled, the prospect is certainly a lot more inviting on this bike over its bigger, 250kg brother!
+But if you’re new to taking the paths less travelled, the prospect is certainly a lot more inviting on this bike over its bigger, 250kg brother!

 Husqvarna 701 Enduro (156kg)

 You probably think I’m mad.
+But that’s okay.

 Because if the thought of touring on this bike entered your head as well, then you’re just as mad as I am.

-On the outset, this single isn’t meant for touring.
+At the outset, this single isn’t meant for touring.

-The seat is rock hard and you’ll probably only get about 120 miles to the tank.
+The seat is rock hard, and you’ll probably only get about 120 miles to the tank.

 Unlike most bikes on this list, you’ll need to do a little aftermarket work to get the bike tour-ready.